On nouniqueness of solutions of Hamilton-Jacobi-Bellman equations: Introduction

+where $\mathcal{A}\!\left([t_0,T],\R^n\right)$ denotes the space of all absolutely continuous functions from $[t_0,T]$ into $\R^n$.
 If the value function is differentiable, it is well-known that it satisfies \ref{row} in the classical sense.
 However, in many situations the value function is not differentiable.
 Then the solution of the HJB equation must be defined in nonsmooth sense in such a way that under quite general assumptions on $H$ and $g$, $V$ is the unique solution of HJB.
 Since we use the nonsmooth analysis we need a notion of a subgradient.
-For a vector $v\in\R^n$ and a function $f:\mathbb{R}^n\rightarrow\mathbb{\R}\cup\{\pm\infty\}$, $v$ is a subgradient of $f$ at $x\in\D f$, written $v\in\noo f(x)$, if In 1980 Crandall and Lions \cite{C-L} introduced a nonsmooth \it{viscosity solutions}, and Crandall, Evans, and Lions gave a simplified approach in \cite{C-E-L}.
-Viscosity solutions attracted a lot of attention, and over subsequent years a sizable literature developed from many authors that dealt with it.
-Among other issues, existence and uniqueness of solutions was considered.
-Usually in the viscosity theory we have assumptions about continuity of solutions (see \cite{B-CD,GB}).
+For a vector $v\in\R^n$ and a function $f:\R^n\rightarrow\R\cup\{+\infty\}$, $v$ is a subgradient of $f$ at $x\in\D f$, written $v\in\noo f(x)$, if

-In 1990 Baron-Jensen \cite{B-J} and Frankowska \cite{HF} introduced extend viscosity solutions to semicontinuous functions for Hamiltonian that is convex in $p$ and provided a uniqueness result.
-Frankowska~\cite{HF} called these solutions \it{lower semicontinuous solutions}.
+In 1990 Baron-Jensen \cite{B-J} and Frankowska \cite{HF} introduced extended viscosity solutions to semicontinuous functions for Hamiltonian that is convex in the gradient variable and provided a uniqueness result.
+Frankowska \cite{HF} called these solutions \it{lower semicontinuous solutions}.